ericmackrodt/inversify-hapi-decorators/README.md

-# inversify-hapijs-utils
+# inversify-hapi-decorators

+> A fork of `andrewwh/inversify-hapijs-utils`

 Some utilities for the development of hapijs application with Inversify.
 Based on the inversify-restify.utils.
 If you're starting writing restful api's then I suggest you use Restify (and the inversify-restify-utils).
 If you want to use hapi (or you have to) then this project can help you in the same way that inversify-restify.utils does.

 > Note: this project is still a work in progress and does not have any test coverage.

 ## Installation
-You can install `inversify-hapijs-utils` using npm:
+You can install `inversify-hapi-decorators` using npm:

 ```
-$ npm install inversify inversify-hapijs-utils reflect-metadata --save
+$ npm install inversify inversify-hapi-decorators reflect-metadata --save
 ```

-The `inversify-hapijs-utils` type definitions are included in the npm module and require TypeScript 2.0.
+The `inversify-hapi-decorators` type definitions are included in the npm module and require TypeScript 2.0.
 Please refer to the [InversifyJS documentation](https://github.com/inversify/InversifyJS#installation) to learn more about the installation process.

 ## The Basics